tsjiang/Code-Doodles/README.md

 # Code-Doodles
-A series of front-end dev exercises, just for practice and fun
+A series of front-end dev exercises, just for practice and fun.

+Inspiration:

+“If you think a man draws the type of hands that you want to draw, steal ‘em.
+Take those hands.”
+—Jack Kirby